Navigating the Effectively Connected Income Tax Regime: Avoiding Devastating Impact on Taxes and Financial Statements

 Implementing Compliant Tax Strategies to Avoid or Mitigate Punitive Taxation

-This webinar will provide corporate tax professionals and advisors to multinational corporations (MNCs) and other multinational businesses with a detailed, practical and thorough guide to mitigate the risk of high levels of tax on effectively connected income (ECI).
-The panel will provide practical guidance with respect to tax planning and using fully compliant offshore companies to achieve a desirable overall effective tax rate in a multinational business.
+This webinar will provide corporate tax professionals and advisers to multinational corporations (MNCs) and other multinational businesses with a detailed, practical, and thorough guide to mitigating the risk of high tax levels on effectively connected income (ECI).
+The panel will provide practical guidance concerning tax planning and using fully compliant offshore companies to achieve a desirable overall effective tax rate in a multinational business.

 - ECI and financial statement risks